 - An artwork comprising of seemingly unrelated shots or scenes which, when combined of various existing images such as from photographs or prints and arranged so that they join, overlap or blend to create a new image which achieve meaning (as in, shot A and shot B together give rise to an third idea, which is then supported by shot C, and so on) (see illustration).

 - An art medium in which small pieces of colored glass, stone, or ceramic tile called tessera are embedded in a background material such as plaster or mortar.
 Also, works made using this technique.

 - An important and noticeable element or feature that is repeated throughout the composition or design.

 - As it applies to art, the path that our eyes follow when we look at a work of art.
 One of the Good Design Principles.
 See more info.

-- A large wall painting, often executed in fresco (see illustration).
+- A large painting which has been painted on walls or ceilings, often executed in fresco (see illustration).

 Have a question?

 If you have a question about this painting, please contact us and we’ll be happy to answer any of your questions.

 Be the first to know!
 Sign up here to be among the first to receive sneak peeks of recently completed paintings, new announcements and other updates at the art studio.

 Teresa has an insider newsletter and it’s FREE!
 This is her way of keeping her friends up to date by giving you sneak peeks of new paintings she completes, as well as other announcements before they are made public.
 Her newsletter is published every other month, so be sure to get on her mailing list.
 You don’t want to miss a thing!